Category Archive : Peloponesse

 HOTELS in Kalambaka: Hotel KOSTA FAMISSI, ALEXIOU, ORFEAS (3*), Hotel GRAND METEORA or AMALIA (4*)

-* If our offers sound interesting read the “4 steps to book” in the footer.
+* If our offers sound interesting read the “4 steps to book” on the footer.

-* Submit the booking request and start the communication.
+*Submit the booking request.
 We shall get back asap.

 The tour services include: